Four Ways to Maximize Fertilizer Efficiency while Mitigating Weather Extremes

 Foliar application also helps mitigate weather risks by ensuring vital nutrients are readily available when plants need them most.
 For soybeans and corn, demands skyrocket as they transition from vegetative to reproductive growth.
 Mid-season foliar applications deliver micronutrients like zinc and molybdenum, as well macros like potassium, that support flowering, pod set and grain fill.
 Read more about how foliar application of Nova PULSE™ and Nova FINISH™ led to an average yield response of more than seven bushels/acre in soybeans.

 Biostimulants do not add nutrients to the soil.
 Instead, they are designed to boost plant growth and performance while helping plants access and utilize nutrients in their environment.
-Biostimulants such as ICL’s BIOZ® help plants withstand heat and drought – giving the crop an edge no matter the weather.
+Biostimulants and enhanced nutrient fertilizers such as ICL’s BIOZ® help plants withstand heat and drought – giving the crop an edge no matter the weather.

 We may be subject to the weather’s whims, but we do not have to be at Mother Nature’s mercy.
 Planning ahead and utilizing crop fertility options can help lessen the impact of extreme weather events on yields and the bottom line.